ubports/docs.ubports.com/humanguide/other-design-considerations/translations.rst

 Translations
 ============

-Adding translations to your app makes it more accessible to international users. `Clickable <http://clickable.bhdouglass.com/>`__ will handle this process automatically, extracting new translatable strings into a pot file (the source strings of your app, to be translated)
+Adding translations to your app makes it more accessible to international users. `Clickable <http://clickable.bhdouglass.com/>`__ will handle this process automatically, extracting new translatable strings into a pot file (the source strings of your app, to be translated).

 Marking a string to be translatable can be achieved like this i18n.tr(string).
 For example: